 CSGR is also home to the Routledge Studies in Globalisation book series.

-For nearly two decades the series has published some of the leading volumes on the theory and practice of globalisation and regionalisation.
+For two decades the series has published some of the leading volumes on the theory and practice of globalisation and regionalisation.

 CSGR plays a leading role in the development of international research networks: